Costly and years late, NASA’s SLS moon rocket rolls to the launchpad for the first time

 If all goes well, the SLS then will be rolled back to the assembly building, where NASA will run more tests to make sure everything is operating correctly before attempting a launch.

-That first flight, which could come as early as May or June, is intended to send the Orion capsule, without any astronauts aboard, into orbit around the moon before coming home and splashing down in the ocean.
+That first flight, Artemis I, which could come as early as May or June, is intended to send the Orion capsule, without any astronauts aboard, into orbit around the moon before coming home and splashing down in the ocean.

 NASA hopes to do another test flight that would send astronauts into lunar orbit sometime in 2024, and follow that by having astronauts land on the moon by 2025.